andrewferlitsch/Gap/docs/specs/splitter_spec.md

 **Usage**

-When used as a getter the property returns the `integer` label that has been assigned to the page.
+When used as a getter the property returns the integer `label` that has been assigned to the page.

-When used as a setter the property assigns `sets` a label to the page.
+When used as a setter the property assigns a `label` to the page.

 **Exceptions**